Dadajon/100-days-of-code/competitive-programming/hackerrank/10-days-of-statistics/day-2/README.md

 That means probability (sum <= 9) = 1 - 1/6 = 5/6

 # Day 2: More dice
-### Objective

-In this challenge, we practice calculating probability.
-We recommend you review the previous challenge's Tutorial before attempting this problem.

 ### Task
 In a single toss of 2 fair (evenly-weighted) six-sided dice, find the probability that the values rolled by each die will be different and the two dice have a sum of 6.